 For every Performance Incident, a Performance Incident Scaling Factor (Q_i) is calculated based on the Providing Unit's response in line with the Performance Assessment methodologies.
-A Q_i of 0 represents a Pass and a Q_i of 1 represents a Fail, whilst other values between 0 and 1 represent Partial Passes.
 The specifics of how the Performance Incident Scaling Factor (Q_i) is calculated are detailed in Section 5.6 of this document.